학술논문

 Abstract

-Strong correlations in matter promote a landscape of ground states and associated quantum critical points.
-For metallic systems, there is increasing recognition that the quantum criticality goes beyond the standard Landau framework and, thus, novel means are needed to characterize the quantum critical fluid.
-Here we do so by studying the entanglement properties near a quantum critical point of a strongly correlated metal.
-We calculate the quantum Fisher information of an Anderson/Kondo lattice model across its Kondo destruction quantum critical point.
-The quantum Fisher information of the spin degree of freedom peaks at the quantum critical point and indicates a strongly entangled ground state.
-Our results are supported by the quantum Fisher information extracted from inelastic neutron scattering measurements in quantum critical heavy fermion metals.
-Our work opens a new avenue to advance the understanding of metallic quantum criticality in a broad range of strongly correlated systems, and points to a new regime of quantum matter to realize amplified entanglement.
+Strong correlations in matter promote a landscape of quantum phases and associated quantum critical points.
+For metallic systems, there is increasing recognition that the quantum criticality goes beyond the Landau framework and, thus, novel means are needed to characterize the quantum critical fluid.
+Here we do so by studying an entanglement quantity, the quantum Fisher information, in a strange metal system, focusing on the exemplary case of an Anderson/Kondo lattice model near its Kondo destruction quantum critical point.
+The spin quantum Fisher information peaks at the quantum critical point and indicates a strongly entangled ground state.
+Our results are supported by the quantum Fisher information extracted from inelastic neutron scattering measurements in heavy fermion metals.
+Our work elucidates the loss of quasiparticles in strange metals, opens a quantum information avenue to advance the understanding of metallic quantum criticality in a broad range of strongly correlated systems, and points to a novel regime of quantum matter to realize amplified entanglement.